Bandwidth/php-bandwidth-examples/README.md

 To run these examples on heroku you will need clearDB OR Postgres, which can be installed using:

-  heroku addons:add heroku-postgresql:dev
+  heroku addons:create heroku-postgresql:dev

   OR

-  heroku addons:add cleardb:ignite
+  heroku addons:create cleardb:ignite

 currently Heroku is tested with Heroku Postgres